gravitational/gravity/docs/5.x/terraform.md

 * `identity_provider` - (Optional) is the external identity provider.

 ## telekube_trusted_cluster
-Trusted clusters allows connecting a standalone telekube cluster to an ops center.
+Trusted clusters allows connecting a standalone telekube cluster to an Ops Center.

 ### Example Usage
 ```